FriendSoftwareLabs/presence/README.md

 ### Immediate response

 Persistent connections are used to ensure all events are promptly delivered.
 Both vanilla TCP and websockets are used, depending on client needs.
-Also, write more here i guess.
+For mobile users, these connections are seamlessly reestablished when switcing networks, ie wifi -> mobile data.

 ## Setup